sonatype-nexus-community/search-maven-org/README.md

 You'll likely need to use a plugin to modify CORS headers as this will produce a cross domain request, there are quite a few plugins out there.
 For Chrome you can use [this one](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi).

+Alternatively, you can use a reverse proxy server like [cors-anywhere](https://github.com/Rob--W/cors-anywhere) to add CORS header to your respose.
+This would be slow but remove any client side plugin dependency.
+You can refer following sample config [`environment.prod.ts`](https://github.com/MavenHub/mavenhub-search/blob/master/src/environments/environment.prod.ts).

 ## Getting help

 Looking to contribute to our code but need some help?
 There's a few ways to get information: